 Can I Bake Crab Rangoons?

 Yes!
 Check out these Crispy Baked Crab Rangoons!
-Or spray each filled Wonton generously with cooking spray before baking (can brush oil over the tops too.)
+Or spray each filled Rangoon generously with cooking spray before baking at 375°F for 20 minutes.

 How much Wonton Wraps are in a 12 oz Package?